Administration of Malappuram district: Civic administration

 Being the headquarters city, Malappuram comprises the Civil Station area which consists of administrative and other Government offices of the district such as District Collectorate, District Treasury, RTO, PWD Division Office, District Panchayat, Town planning Office, Text depot, District Medical office, etc. to name a few.

 The city is administered by the Malappuram Municipality, headed by a Municipal Chairman.
 For administrative purposes, the city is divided into 40 wards, from which the members of the municipal council are elected for five years.
 The Chairman of Malappuram Municipality is Sri mujeeb Kaderi (IUML) and the Deputy Chairperson is Sri.
 Konnola fousiya (INC).
 The present Malappuram District Collector is K. Gopalakrishnan.

 ISO Certification

 Malappuram is the first municipal body in India to win an ISO 9001-2008 certification for quality management.
 It has been on a track of fast reforms for the past couple of years and has achieved the distinction of having zero pendency of files.

 Law and order

-City police is headed by a DySP (Deputy Superindent of police) of Malappuram.
+City police is headed by a DySP (Deputy Superintendent of police) of Malappuram.
 And Office of Superintendent of Police is also at Malappuram.
 Apart from regular law and order, city police comprise the Malappuram Traffic Police, Bomb Squad, Dog Squad, Women's Cell, Narcotics Cell, Malabar Special Police, Armed Police Camp, District Crime Records Bureau.